I’m so excited for today’s blog post! I’ve been planning this one for a while. We’re talking alll about easy St. Patrick’s Day decorating ideas today.

 5. Green beads everywhere

-Remember around Christmas when I was obsessed with ribbon and ornaments?
+Remember around Christmas when I was using ribbon and ornaments everywhere?
 Well green beads are my easy, cheap decorating solution for St. Patrick’s Day.
 You’ll see a lot more of these when I share the St. Patrick’s Day living room, but they work sooo well everywhere!

 6. Paper shamrocks